How To Get A Noisy Classroom’s Attention

 And note, much of what works is indeed about your personality.
 Classroom management isn’t a ‘strength’ for me because I’m always worried about being a ‘mean teacher’ and tend to use learning models that depend on open-ended learning, student self-direction, and inquiry and project-based learning.

-That said, students deserve to feel protected in a classroom that is efficient, protected, and under the control of a caring adult, so I have to make adjustments for my teaching style and how it relates to my natural personality.
+That said, students deserve to feel protected in a classroom that is efficient, protected, and under the control of a caring adult, so I have to make adjustments to my teaching style and how it relates to my natural personality.

 20 Ways To Get A Noisy Classroom’s Attention